salidamaharjan/food-and-recipe/README.md

 # ***Food and Recipes***

 ## **Description**
   Welcome to our project!
 This ia a Food and Recipes app made with a Bulma framework.
-It allows users to search an ingredient and receive the nutrition information and recipes.
+It allows users to search an ingredient and receive the nutrition information and recipes based on the ingredient they choose.

-## **How to install and run the project**
+## **Key Topics**
+- Ingredient search
+- Ingredient and recipe save
+- Recipe search

 ## **How to Use the Project**
 - When you start you enter an ingredient into the search field.
+    [ pic placeholder ]

+- You will see the ingredients
+    [ pic placeholder ]

+- You can save the ingredient for future use
+    [ pic placeholder ]

-- Once you click
+- You can click Recipes button to get recipes
+    [ pic placeholder ]

+## **Learning Objectives**
+- You will be able to gather nutrition information based on the ingredient you entered into the search field.
+- From the ingredient chosen you will be able to also view recipes that have your ingredient choice.
+- You will now be able to see the nutritional information for that ingredient.
+- You will be able to view recipes for its nutritional information.
+- With having the nutritional information about a single ingredient and the recipes you will be able to make an informed decision on your food intake.

  ## **Credits**